CIS192/website/src/pages/flask/index.md

 5. HTML rendering

 Some next steps would involve adding more routes, some way to add users, and more front-end (HTML) pages!
 Feel free to email the staff if you have any questions!

+Later assignments will be in [Django](https://www.djangoproject.com/), another Python framework which comes with more built in functionality at the cost of being more abstract/harder to understand.
+Django is used by companies like [Instagram](https://instagram-engineering.com/web-service-efficiency-at-instagram-with-python-4976d078e366), [Spotify](https://labs.spotify.com/), and also in most Penn Labs products, like [Penn Course Review](https://github.com/pennlabs/pcr)!
+Hopefully, understanding the Flask code presented in this lecture will help you understand how to implement and debug the functionality of your future Django apps.